PREPARING OUR OATMEALS

 Cooking our Oatmeals without soaking is quick and easy.

-For every cup of Oatmeal you are planning to prepare, bring 1.5 to 2 cups of water, along with a pinch of salt, to a boil.
-(If you like your oats firmer, use less water.
-For a creamier texture, a bit more water.)
+For every cup of Oatmeal you are planning to prepare, bring 1.5 to 2 cups of water to a boil, along with a pinch of salt.
+(Very important!)
+If you like your oats firmer, use less water.
+For a creamier texture, a bit more water.
 Once the water is boiling, pour in the Oatmeal and reduce heat to low or medium heat.
 Slow cook the oatmeal for about 6-10 minutes and stir until all the liquid is absorbed.
 Cover for a few minutes and then serve with all of your favorite condiments.

 Most of us at From The Fields’ add a little bit Maple Syrup and some fresh fruit to the oatmeal, but the possibilities are endless: you could add cinnamon, or nutmeg, raisins, currants, cranberries, mango pieces, (any dried fruit), we could go on and on!
 If you are a dairy eater, some folks like to add cream cheese in her oatmeal.
 Go figure, but it adds a lot of protein to the meal.

 Everything we make and eat is organic; we hope you enjoy our products as much as we do making them for you!

 These instructions can be applied to cooking our oatmeal offerings, which we regularly do.
 Wet to solid ratio is 1 part solid to 1-1/2-2 parts wet, depending on soaking time and cooking time.

 Some simply pour milk over their Muesli and eat it like a cereal.